 He explains that a shortage of properties for sale, as more people become landlords, contributed to an imbalance of supply and demand which was a key factor in house price recovery last year, but a recent increase in the number of properties on the market has redressed this balance.

 Renewed anxiety regarding the economy and employment has also contributed, he Mr Ellis said, hitting consumer confidence and diminishing demand for house purchase.

 “Together, these factors have been exerting some downward pressure on prices in recent months,” he continued.
 “In addition, volatility of the month on month measure has increased due to the low transaction levels across the market; this underlines the difficulty of getting a clear reading on the current state of the housing market.”

-He added that "Prospects for the housing market remain uncertain.
+He added that “Prospects for the housing market remain uncertain.
 Earnings growth is expected to be very modest over the next year, tax rises are on the way and more people are putting their homes on the market.
 These will all be constraints on the market, dampening house prices.
-On the positive side, we expect interest rates to remain very low for some time, which will underpin the improved affordability position for homeowners."
+On the positive side, we expect interest rates to remain very low for some time, which will underpin the improved affordability position on mortgages for homeowners.”

 © Fair Investment Company Ltd